Notes on the Geography of Sri Lanka: Colombo

 The church gates carry the insignia of the United East Indies Company.
-The same logo can be seen in the sets of photographs on this website of Jakarta and Delft.
+The same logo can be seen in both Jakarta and Delft.

 A tombstone now attached to the wall of the church: "Here rests the body of Jacob Anton Muller, in his lifetime Surgeon of Tutucorin, born 28 May, 1743, died 4 Feb., 1831, aged 87 years 8 months and 8 days."
-Dutch tombstones were often turned over and re-inscribed by the British, but the Dutch can hardly complain: they themselves destroyed the tombstones of the Portuguese.
+Dutch tombstones were often turned over and re-inscribed by the British, but the Dutch can hardly complain: they themselves did the same to Portuguese tombstones.
 (For more Dutch tombstones, see the pictures of Galle.)

 The nave, originally two separate rooms.
 Lewis suggests that the arches were added during the British period.